iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 critique, however, ignores historical precedent.
 Ambitious public R&D projects like ARPANET and the Human Genome Project were not failures of bureaucracy; they were triumphs of public investment that created the platforms upon which private innovation then flourished.
-To succeed, a modern public AI initiative would need to be structured not as a typical government agency, but as an independent, multi-stakeholder entity, insulated from short-term political whims---much like a central bank or national research foundation.
+To succeed, a modern public AI initiative would need to be structured not as a typical government agency prone to rigid, top-down control, but as an agile, independent, multi-stakeholder entity.
 Funding could even be sourced systemically, perhaps through a tax on commercial AI compute that exceeds the universal token rate, creating a feedback loop where the commercial ecosystem helps fund the public-good infrastructure that